cunarist/rinf/docs/architecture.md

 If `build_tool` doesn't find Rustup, it will about the build with a message showing instructions to install Rustup specific to current platform.

-On macOS it will also detect a homebrew Rust installation in PATH and will prompt user to call `brew unlink rust` first tu remove homebrew Rust installation from PATH, because it may interfere with Rustup.
+On macOS it will also detect a homebrew Rust installation in PATH and will prompt user to call `brew unlink rust` first to remove homebrew Rust installation from PATH, because it may interfere with Rustup.

 Homebrew Rust installation can not be used by Cargokit, because it can only build for host platform.
 Cargokit needs to be able to cross compile the Rust crate for iOS and Android and thus needs full Rustup installation.